 Before the commencement of the plan year with respect to which grants are to be made, the director can elect to defer receipt of the shares that would otherwise be granted during that year until the director's board service terminates.
 The deferred shares would then be issued to the director upon his termination of service or in annual installments over a period of up to ten years as the director may elect when the initial deferral election is made.
 If a director terminates service during a three month grant period, the grant of shares will be pro-rated and paid upon the termination of service (unless the grant is deferred).
-If any dividends or other distributions are paid on PHC stock during a deferral period, such amounts will be converted to rights to PHC stock and such stock will be issued to the director after termination of service as described in the plan.
+If any dividends or other distributions are paid on PHC stock during a deferral period, such amounts will be converted to rights to PHC as described in the plan.

-A director will recognize ordinary taxable income six months after the grant is made based on the value of the stock at that time unless the director files an "83(b)" election whereby the director can elect to be taxed on the date of the grant.
+Federal Income Tax Consequences.
+The director will recognize ordinary taxable income six months after the grant is made based on the value of the stock at that time unless the director files an "83(b)" election whereby the director can elect to be taxed on the date of the grant.
 If the stock grant is deferred by the director, the grant will not be taxable until the director terminates service.
-The foregoing is a brief summary of the tax consequences relating to the PHC Nonmanagement Directors Stock Incentive Plan, it does not describe state or local tax consequences, and it is not intended to be complete.